Chuo-ku Tourism Association Official Blog

 matu003.JPG

-In particular, you can see the map below, dogwood on the pink part of Matsuya Street.
+In particular, the map below shows the dogwood in the pink part of Matsuya Street.

 matu111.jpg

-By the way, even if dogwood is in full bloom, what looks like a petal is not a petal but a total bract, and the center mass is the inflorescence.
+By the way, even if dogwood is in full bloom, it is not a petal but a total bract, and the center lump is the inflorescence.

 matu002.JPG

-As for the actual flowers, inconspicuous flowers with a diameter of about 5 mm of four petals gather and bloom sequentially.
+In actual flowers, inconspicuous flowers with a diameter of about 5 mm gather and bloom sequentially.

 matu001.JPG

-dogwood is a representative flowering tree in the United States and is distributed from Ontario, Canada to Massachusetts, Texas, and northeast Mexico in the United States.
+Dogwood is a representative flowering tree of the United States and is distributed from Ontario, Canada to Massachusetts, Texas, and northeast Mexico.

-The official Japanese name is American Yamaboshi, but another name dogwood is better known.
+The official Japanese name is Yamaboshi, but the other name dogwood is better known.

 matu020.JPG

-In 1912, the city of Tokyo presented Sakura (Yoshino cherry tree) to the United States, and in return, white flower seeds were donated by the United States in 1915.
+It is said that in 1912, the city of Tokyo presented cherry blossoms (Yoshino cherry tree) to the United States, and in 1915, white flowers were donated by the United States.

-Two years later, in 1917, red flower seeds were presented.
+Two years later, in 1917, red flowers were presented.

 matu019.JPG